bradentam/Customer-Churn-Prediction/README.md

 ### Updating file configurations

-docker-compose.yaml:
+**docker-compose.yaml:**
-- update line 10 and 11 to add connection to GCP postgres DB instance.
+- update lines 10 and 11 to add connection to GCP postgres DB instance.

-Dockerfile.mlflow:
+**Dockerfile.mlflow:**
-- update line 8 and 11 to add connection to GCP postgres DB instance and GCS bucket.
+- update lines 8 and 11 to add connection to GCP postgres DB instance and GCS bucket.

+**grafana_datasources.yaml:**
+- update lines 10, 12, and 14 to add connection to GCP postgres DB.

 ### Deploying with Docker on the GCP VM

 After the virtual machine is created, we'll need to copy the required files to the virtual machine with the following prompt: